ManuelSokolov/BrainSingleCellAnalysis/README.md

 ### Method Benchmark: scGPT vs. CellTypist

-This repository includes a method benchmark comparing **scGPT** and **CellTypist** for the task of brain cell annotation under different drug treatments.
+This repository includes a method benchmark comparing **scGPT** and **CellTypist** for the task of brain cell.
 The benchmark compares both tools in terms of cell-type prediction performance.

 You can find the code and detailed results in the provided scripts for both `scGPT` and `CellTypist`.
 Refer to the `classification/method_benchmark` files for more information.